Eating the “impossible” for breakfast

 Approaching my 50th, I felt I needed to participate in that kind of celebration of a half century.
 I was not immediately sure what to do but ultimately I decided to attempt an ultra-marathon.
 I would try to run 50 miles, one for each year of my life.
 Although I was a lifelong runner and had completed several marathons and dozens of shorter footraces, I was not confident in competing in an ultra-marathon.
 However, I was willing to train for it and at least show-up to pace my brother for a few miles in the beginning of a race he was competing in.
-That race was the American River 50 ultra in April of 2011.
+That race was the American River 50 ultra marathon.
 Making the decision to race in early January gave me several months to train.
 Unfortunately, my work and family obligations kept my training time to a minimum.
 A couple hours here and there during the week typically in the cold winter early morning darkness.
 On race day I was not in the best shape for any race, let alone a marathon, and for sure not an ultra-marathon.
 On top of that I was recently injured with a pinched nerve in the neck and had not run for over a week.
 Breaking down as I pulled into that aid station at mile 30 was from the emotions that came with believing for the first time that I might overcome those challenges to finish this race.
 I wanted to believe, I needed to do this!

 The first few hours of the race were smooth and surprisingly easy.
-We started in the morning darkness along the American River near mid-town in Sacramento.
+We started well before breakfast in the morning darkness along the American River near mid-town in Sacramento.
 The race initially went West for a few miles on the path that follows the American River.
 After that the race takes a 180 degree turn and the course then snakes its way along the river parkway back past the start, Eastward into the rising Sun.
 From there it would be close to the setting of the Sun and 40 miles later up in the foothills near Auburn, California before the race ended for most of the runners.

 I did not expect to cross the finish line with them yet with every bend in the trail the day became more beautiful.
 Majestic Oaks and Sycamores glowed in the morning mist.
 Purple lupine and golden poppies seemed to pour their color into the fields that lined the trail.
 Each passing mile drew me in more and more to the rhythm, flow, and beauty of the day.
 Past the 10-mile mark where I initially thought I would need to stop I was snapped out of a groove by the blast of Beaver tail slapping against the still morning river surface.